cisco-ce/roomhub/README.md

 * Clone the public Git repository from github.com/cisco-ce/roomhub.
 * Create a config file.
 Eg you can copy config.example.json to config.json
 * Set the hosts, tokens etc for the integrations.
 Remove the examples rooms there if you wish
-* Build and serve the Docker image however your managed services allow you to (map to port 8080 for the web server)
+* Build and serve the Docker image however your managed services allow you to (map to port 2000 for the web server)
-* The Dockerfile is pretty standard, there is also a docker-compose.yml if you use Docker Compose
+* The Dockerfile is pretty standard, there is also a docker-compose.yml if you want to use Docker Compose
-* TODO!!! config setup
+* If you want to use https, edit the server/server.js file and change the file paths for the cerficiates to match yours
-* TODO!!! ssh key setup
+* Deploy the docker image (eg sudo docker-compose up -d --build if you are using docker compose)
 * Visit the URL of the docker image, it should show a basic admin page for the middle ware
 * You are now ready to setup your rooms